A Ballad on the Boardwalk - Honi Soit

 A middle finger and a growl.

-The others have fled, I stay a while so as not to leave a page unread)
+The others have fled, I stay a while (so as not to leave a page unread)

 And smile at the thought that this is no Belgian fountain –